-I was just three years sober when I thought it was a great idea to take a month and walk the Camino de Santiago in northern Spain; more specifically the Camino Frances.
+I was just three years sober when I thought it was a great idea to take a month and walk the Camino de Santiago in northern Spain; more specifically the French Way Camino.
 I have no idea why, but it never occurred to me that I would be going for a month without going to an AA meeting.
 Also, I had heard of a few others in AA nearby that had already walked without any reported mishaps.

 So I set off mid-July from Dublin to Paris.
 The plan was to meet a friend in Paris and have lunch then get the overnight train to Bayonne.
 I changed at Bayonne the next morning and caught the local train to St Jean Pied de Port.
 And I was there, ready to rock.

 I started walking up the Pyrenees the first day I arrived in St Jean.
 I was tired due to not sleeping well on the train.
 I was annoyed at the people who I had shared the billet because of all the noise they had made.
 Here I was in St Jean Pied de Port and a bit lost now that I was here.

 The say in AA to watch for HALT, hungry, angry, lonely or tired; I had at least two of the four going on.
 It is a steep hill from St Jean, I walked a short part of the road, go to the switchback corner and sit down and had a cigarette, and do the same again for the first few hours – the cigarettes likely did not help.

 I walked alone, the views are beautiful, and my head was going crazy.
 What am I doing here, you’re not a pilgrim, you don’t even believe in any God.
 You will never make it, you’ll drop out, it will be another failure – I am sure you know some of the nonsense that can go on.

 But I was convinced because I was three years sober that I could hack anything.
 I would do this, no matter the crap self-talk that was going on.